FAQs from Prospective Freshman Applicants

 Q: I'm an international student; do I need to take the ACT, SATs or just the TOEFL?

 A: International applicants are not exempt from the ACT/SAT requirement.
-All freshman applicants must take either the ACT (plus the writing section) or the SAT (including the essay portion, if taken March, 2016 or later) by the December of the year they file their application.
-Note:
+All freshman applicants must take either the ACT (plus the writing section) or the SAT (including the essay portion, if taken March 2016 or later) by the December of the year they file their application.

-International students whose language of instruction is not English are also required to take either the Test of English as as Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Note: International students whose language of instruction was not English for the past three years are also required to take either the Test of English as Foreign Language (TOEFL) or the International English Language Testing System (IELTS).